Volcán Tupungato

 Park History

-Volcán Tupungato Provincial Park is administered by Mendoza Province as part of the provincial protected area network.
-The park was established to protect the volcanic massif and its glaciers.
-The international profile of Tupungato was significantly raised in 1998 when Argentine military personnel discovered wreckage from STAG Flight 51, a DC-3 that had disappeared into the volcano after a summit collision in 1947.
-The discovery validated the theory that the glacier had transported the aircraft wreckage, demonstrating the power of glacial flow.
-This event renewed public interest in the park and the volcano.
+Volcán Tupungato Provincial Park is administered by Mendoza Province as part of the provincial protected area network, established in 1985 under Provincial Law 005026/85.
+[1] The park was created to conserve the volcanic massif and its surrounding Andean ecosystems.
+The international profile of Tupungato was significantly raised in 2000 when Argentine military personnel discovered wreckage from the BSAA Star Dust airliner—an Avro Lancastrian that had disappeared on 2 August 1947 during a flight from Buenos Aires to Santiago—after it emerged from the Tupungato Glacier following over 50 years of glacial transport.
+[2] This discovery demonstrated the power of glacial flow and renewed public interest in the volcano.

 Major Trails And Attractions